Chapter 8-200

 UCOP has established certain UC Rates, indirect costs rates for certain classes of sponsored activities separate from federally-negotiated rates.

-UC Rates were created in response to Recommendation 5 of the 2012 Indirect Cost Waiver Policies and Practices Workgroup Recommendations Report: Centrally Publish A Set Of Systemwide Minimum Rates For Specific Types Of Projects Or Sponsors Where Expectations For Cost Recovery May Differ From Standard Practices (e.g. Clinical Trials).
+UC Rates were created in response to Recommendation 5 of the 2012 Indirect Cost Waiver Policies and Practices Workgroup Recommendations Report (PDF): Centrally Publish A Set Of Systemwide Minimum Rates For Specific Types Of Projects Or Sponsors Where Expectations For Cost Recovery May Differ From Standard Practices (e.g. Clinical Trials).

 UC Rates have been established for, but not limited to, the following classes of sponsored activity: